mgadaphy/dicom-research/docs/system_architecture.md

   Frontend-->>User: Update UI
 ```

+**Diagram Explanation:** The annotation process begins with the user drawing on the canvas.
+The frontend captures this drawing data and combines it with metadata entered by the user.
+This complete annotation is sent to the backend, which stores it in the database.
+Confirmation is sent back through the system, and the UI is updated to reflect the saved annotation.

 Key components:
 - **Canvas Drawing Tools**: Interface for creating shapes on images
 - **Annotation Model**: Data structure for storing annotation information